zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 * **discoveryServiceUrls**

-    specifies the public URL of the Discovery Service.
+    Specifies the public URL of the Discovery Service.
 The system administrator at the customer site defines this parameter.
     It is possible to provide multiple values in order to utilize fail over and/or load balancing mechanisms.

+### Custom Metadata

+   (Optional) Additional metadata can be added to the instance information that is registered in the Discovery Service through the `customMetadata` section.
+This information is propagated from the Discovery Service to onboarded services (clients).
+In general, additional metadata do not change the behavior of the client.
+Some specific metadata can configure the functionality of the API Mediation Layer.
+Such metadata are generally prefixed with the `apiml.` qualifier.
+It is recommended to define your own qualifier and group the metadata you wish to publish under this qualifier.
+The following parameter is an example of custom metadata.

+#### Api Mediation Layer specific metadata

+* **`customMetadata.apiml.enableUrlEncodedCharacters`**

+    When this parameter is set to `true`, encoded characters in a request URL are allowed to pass through the Gateway to the service.
+The default setting of `false` is the recommended setting.
+Change this setting to `true` only if you expect certain encoded characters in your application's requests.

+    **Important!**  When the expected encoded character is an encoded slash or backslash (`%2F`, `%5C`), make sure the Gateway is also configured to allow encoded slashes.
+For more info see [Installing the Zowe runtime on z/OS](../../user-guide/install-zos.md).

 ##  Registering your service with API ML

 The following steps outline the process of registering your service with API ML.
 Each step is described in detail in this article.
 The process describes the integration with the usage of the Java application server.
 The guideline is tested with Tomcat application server.
 The specifics for other application servers may differ.